zephyrproject-rtos/zephyr/samples/drivers/spi_flash/README.rst

 Overview
 ********

-This sample demonstrates using the `flash API <flash_api>` on a SPI NOR serial flash memory device.
+This sample demonstrates using the :ref:`flash API <flash_api>` on a SPI NOR serial flash memory device.
 While trivial it is an example of direct access and allows confirmation that the flash is working and that automatic power savings is correctly implemented.